openedx/edx-documentation/en_us/shared/building_and_running_chapters/creating_content/CA_ProctoredExams.rst

 Proctored Exam Overview
 ****************************

+Proctored exams are exams with time limits that learners complete while online proctoring software monitors their computer and behavior for activity that might be evidence of cheating.

-In for-credit courses, course teams can create exams that they designate as proctored exams.
+In for-credit courses, course teams can create exams that they designate as proctored exams, and make these exams requirements for credit eligibility.

+.. note:: Only learners enrolled in the Verified track see the option to take an exam with online proctoring.
+If you believe that there are students who have not yet upgraded to the Verified track who should be taking proctored exams and qualifying for course credit, you should remind them to enroll in the Verified track before the part of your course where proctored exams occur.

 Learners in the Verified track can choose to take the exam as proctored and be eligible for course credit, or take the exam as an open exam and not be eligible for course credit.
-For more information about creating proctored exams in Studio, see :ref:`Create a Timed or Proctored Exam`.
-You can :ref:`create a practice proctored exam <Create a Practice Proctored Exam>` for your course so that learners can become familiar with the process of installing proctoring software and performing the required checks ahead of time.
+For more information about creating proctored exams in Studio, see :ref:`Create a Proctored Exam`.

+You can also :ref:`create a practice proctored exam <Create a Practice Proctored Exam>` for your course so that learners can become familiar with the process of installing proctoring software and performing the required checks ahead of time.

 To earn credit for completing a course, learners take the exam as a proctored exam and must receive a passing result for their online proctoring session in